cornell-dti/trends-in-web-dev-website/docs/lecture3.md

 2. Go to Firebase console and click `Add project`.
 Choose any random name for the project name.
 You won't need Google Analytics in this class but it is fine to enable it.
 Analytics location doesn't matter, leave it at default United States and check the remaining boxes agreeing to terms and click `Create project`.
 3. Once your project is created, go into it and go to the `Database` tab under `Develop`.
-Choose to create **Firestore** starting in production mode.
+Choose to create database starting in production mode.
 Keep the Firestore location as default.
 4. Download the service account in `Project Settings > Service accounts` as `service-account.json`. `Project Settings` can be found by clicking the gear button on the left panel next to `Project Overview`.
 Go to `Service accounts` tab and click the `Generate new private key button`.
 Save the downloaded file as `service-account.json`
    This json should be kept secret.